 Centre withdraws VIP security cover of TN Deputy CM, Stalin

-The Union government has removed the central security cover of Tamil Nadu Deputy Chief Minister O Paneerselvam and DMK leader M K Stalin, officials said on Thursday.
-They said while Paneerselvam had a smaller 'Y+' cover of central paramilitary commandos, Stalin had a larger 'Z+' protection.
+The Union government has removed the central security cover of Tamil Nadu Deputy Chief Minister O Panneerselvam and DMK chief M K Stalin, officials said on Thursday.
+They said while Panneerselvam had a smaller "Y plus" cover of about five-six central paramilitary commandos, Stalin had a larger "Z plus" protection of about 18-20 armed personnel.

-The security cover of these two politicians has been taken off from the central security list after a threat assessment review was made by central security agencies and approved by the Union home ministry, they said.
-Central Reserve Police Force (CRPF) commandos were protecting these two leaders of Tamil Nadu.
+The security cover of the two politicians was taken off the central security list after a threat assessment review was carried out by central security agencies and approved by the Union home ministry, the officials said.
+Central Reserve Police Force (CRPF) commandos are protecting these two leaders of Tamil Nadu.

-However, they said, the central security cover will be formally taken off after the state police takes over their security task, they added.
+While Panneerselvam was provided the security cover in early 2017, Stalin was accorded the cover before him.
+Their central security cover will be formally taken off after the state police takes over their security task, the officials added.

+Lok Sabha Speaker Om Birla was also accorded a "Z" category VIP cover by the Centre recently.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)